 But planning ahead will help you maximize your time in the parks, so here are 9 steps to guide you through how to plan a trip to Disney World!
 It doesn’t have to be as intimidating as it seems!
 And it can even be fun!
 I promise!

 And tip #1 before we even start is this: start planning as far in advance as you can!
 This will help you save more money, plan a better itinerary, and book hard to get reservations (more on that later).

 COVID-19 Note: Things at the parks are currently VERY different.
 We really hope that if you are starting to plan your Disney trip now (in 2021) things will be back to semi-normal by the time you go.
 But until then, we’ve done our best to include pertinent information in this post about how parks are operating in the midst of COVID-19.

 Our honest advice: don’t go during COVID-19!
 Disney is doing their best to make things safe, but going to theme park still presents a big risk.
 If you are traveling from out of town for a big Disney trip we highly recommend you wait until things are safer so you can enjoy your vacation without worrying about your own safety or the safety of those around you!

-So with that said…here are 9 steps for planning your magical Disney World trip — a complete guide!
+So with that said…here are 9 steps for how to plan a trip to Disney World — a complete guide!